EDM3-8-1 Special containers of spirits

 By a spirits licensee

-34. Bulk spirits removed from a spirits licensee's inventory for packaging in a marked special container, or returned to bulk inventory, should be reported on the B266, Excise Duty Return – Spirits Licensee as follows:
+32. Bulk spirits removed from a spirits licensee's inventory for packaging in a marked special container, or returned to bulk inventory, should be reported on Form B266, Excise Duty Return – Spirits Licensee, as follows:

 By an excise warehouse licensee

-35. Marked special containers of spirits entered into an excise warehouse, returned from duty-paid or non-duty-paid sources, returned to the bulk inventory of a spirits licensee, or removed to the duty-paid market from an excise warehouse should be reported on the B262, Excise Duty Return – Excise Warehouse Licensee as follows:
+33. Marked special containers of spirits entered into an excise warehouse, returned from duty-paid or non-duty-paid sources, returned to the bulk inventory of a spirits licensee, or removed to the duty-paid market from an excise warehouse should be reported on Form B262, Excise Duty Return – Excise Warehouse Licensee as follows:

 Maintaining records

-38. Additional information on the requirement to maintain books and records is available in Excise Duty Memorandum 9.1.1, General Requirements for Books and Records.
+36. Additional information on the requirement to maintain records is available in Memorandum EDM9-1-1, General requirements for records.

 Failure to comply

-39. If a person fails to comply with the restrictions of their licence, they may be subject to a penalty or guilty of a contravention under the Act.
+37. If a person fails to comply with the restrictions of their licence or registration, they may be guilty of an offence or subject to a penalty under the Act.

 Page details